Woolfrey/software_robot_library/README.md

 # :robot: RobotLibrary
-:construction: _This page is under construction._ :construction:
+>[!WARNING]
+> _Under construction_ :construction:

 RobotLibrary is a C++ library for modeling and control of robots.
 It is an ongoing project with more features to come soon.

 ### Contents:
-- Installation Instructions :clipboard:
+- Installation Instructions
      - [Installing Eigen](#installing-eigen)
      - [Installing RobotLibrary](#installing-robotlibrary)
-- Sections of the Library :books:
+- Sections of the Library
-     - Control :construction: _Under construction_ :construction:
+     - Control :construction:
      - [Math](Math/README.md)
      - [Model](Model/README.md)
      - [Trajectory](Trajectory/README.md)
+- Using RobotLibrary in another package

-## Installation Instructions :clipboard:
+## Installation Instructions

 ### Installing Eigen
 RobotLibrary requires the Eigen libraries for linear algebra.
 If you're using Linux you can install it from the command line: